 St. Thomas Syro-Malabar Catholic Church

 This St. Thomas Syro-Malabar Catholic Church is situated on the Malayattoor Hill in Ernakulam.
-It is one of the most famous Christian pilgrim centres in Kerala.
+It is one of the most famous Christian pilgrim centers in Kerala.
 This church was set up St. Thomas who brought Christianity to India.
 This Church is now declared as one of the 8 International Shrines in the World by the Vatican.
-The annual festival is known as ‘Malayattoor Perunnal’ is an annual festival held every year during March /April.
+The annual festival is known as ‘Malayattoor Perunnal' is an annual festival held every year during March /April.

 Kadamattom Church, Fort Kochi

 The Kadamattom Church is famous for its architecture.
 The Kerala church history was founded by a Monk who was from Syria, and that monk had various unnatural powers as well.
 The largest church in Kerala has many such legends associated with its history.
 Also, the surrounding beauty makes the place fantastic to visit in Kerala.
 The most famous church in Kerala with its beautiful grandeur along with the serenity of the church makes the area lovely to visit.

 The beautiful church is mainly dedicated to Mother Mary, and this is one of the most popular churches in Kerala as well.
 This best church in Kerala will welcome anyone, from any religion and any caste.
 The whole ancient churches in Kerala is truly white-washed, and two tall towers attached to the main building as well.
 There are many legends attached to this church's history.

 It is no doubt that this church Kerala has one of the most unique architectures you can ever think of.
 The church is also known as the tomb of Saint Gregarious Gee Varghese.
 It was designed by Charles Correa, and it has a current capacity of accommodating 2000 people at any time.
 The church was built with mass gatherings in mind.
 The church is also a parish church of the other church known as Malankara Orthodox Syrian Church.